Acholi people: History

 The presumed nominal forebears of the present-day Acholi group migrated South to Northern Uganda from the area now known as Bahr el Ghazal in South Sudan by about 1,000 AD.
 Starting in the late seventeenth century, a new sociopolitical order developed among the Luo of Northern Uganda, mainly characterized by the formation of chiefdoms headed by Rwodi (sg.
 Rwot, 'ruler').
 The chiefs traditionally came from one clan, and each chiefdom had several villages made up of different patrilineal clans.
-By the mid-nineteenth century, about 60 small chiefdoms existed in eastern Acholiland.
+By the mid-nineteenth century, about 60 small chiefdoms existed in eastern Acholi-land.
 During the second half of the nineteenth century, Arabic-speaking traders from the north started to call them Shooli, a term which was transformed into 'Acholi'.

 Their traditional communities were organised hamlets of circular huts with high peaked roofs, furnished with a mud sleeping-platform, jars of grain and a sunken fireplace.
 Women daubed the walls with mud, decorating them with geometrical or conventional designs in red, white or grey.
 The men were skilled hunters, using nets and spears.
 They also kept goats, sheep and cattle.
-The women have accomplished agriculturists, growing and processing a variety of food crops, including millet, simsim, groundnuts, peas, sorghum and vegetables.
+The women were accomplished agriculturists, growing and processing a variety of food crops, including millet, simsim, groundnuts, peas, sorghum and vegetables.
 In war, the men used spears and long, narrow shields of giraffe or ox hide.

 During Uganda's colonial period, the British encouraged political and economic development in the south of the country, in particular among the Baganda.
-In contrast, the Acholi and other northern ethnic groups supplied much of the national manual labour and came to comprise a majority of the military, creating what some have called a "military ethnocracy".
+In contrast, the Acholi and other northern ethnic groups supplied much of the national manual labor and came to comprise a majority of the military, creating what some have called a "military ethnocracy".

 Many of the Acholi soldiers who joined the Kings African Rifles (KAR), the British colonial army, were deployed to the frontlines in southeast Asia especially in Singapore and Burma during the World War II where they held British positions against an intense Japanese offensive.
 Notable among the Acholi soldiers who made the ranks were Gen. Tito Okello-Lutwa, Brig.
 Pyerino Okoya and Lt.
 Gen Bazilio Olara-Okello.

-Due to a changing economy, after the 1950s, fewer Acholi was recruited to the armed forces but continued to be associated with them in popular mythology and stereotypes.
+Due to the changing economy, after the 1950s, fewer of Acholi were recruited to the armed forces but continued to be associated with them in popular mythology and stereotypes.

-In the 2000s, James Ojent Latigo described some of Uganda's social problems as based on the way the political elites have used ethnicities to divide the country.
+In the 2000s, James Ojent Latigo described some of Uganda's social problems as based on the way the political elites have used ethnicities to divided the country.
 He has noted that the emphasis on the distinction among ethnic groups has even been part of the internal government dialogue."
-He wrote, "Part of the structural causes of the conflict in Uganda has been explained as rooted in the 'diversity of ethnic groups which were at different levels of socio-economic development and political organisation.'
-(Ugandan Parliamentary Committee on Defence and Internal Affairs 1997.)
+He wrote, "Part of the structural causes of the conflict in Uganda has been explained as rooted in the 'diversity of ethnic groups which were at different levels of socio-economic development and political organization.'
+(Ugandan Parliamentary Committee on Defense and Internal Affairs 1997.)